G1OJS/G1OJS.github.io/pages/BandSpotsHere.md

  - Simultaneously, monitor spot numbers across several other bands to watch for band openings

 # Installation
 Download this zip file and extract all files and folders into a convenient folder.
-To run the program, simplydouble click the file 'BandSpotsHere.bat'.
+To run the program, simply double click the file 'BandSpotsHere.bat'.
    - [BandSpotsHereExeV1.1.2.zip]({{ site.baseurl }}/assets/BandSpotsHere/BandSpotsHereExeV1.1.2.zip)

 # Usage